stefanosAgelastos/mern-admin-app-for-android-AR-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the administration and running on your local machine for development and testing purposes.

 ### Prerequisites